mosip/documentation/docs/README.md

 **How is e-Signet different from other services?**

 e-Signet reimagines authentication services to factor emerging trends and the need for assured digital identities.
 It brings critical capabilities to the authentication process:
-* Model to integrate existing identity stores for authentication and kyc needs.
+* Model to integrate existing identity stores for authentication and KYC needs.
 * Support for biometrics authentication.
 * Support for wallet based authentication in the near future.
 * Support for verifiable credentials in the near future.